In This Article

 There are currently 4 Hilton cards issued by American Express that can help you earn a ton of Hilton Honors points.
 Each card comes with a healthy welcome bonus, usually ranging from 125,000 to 150,000 Hilton points after meeting the minimum spend.

-The Hilton Honors American Express Ascend Card and The Hilton Honors American Express Business Card both have a $95 annual fee (not waived the first year), and earn 12x on all Hilton spend.
-The Ascend also earns 6x at U.S. restaurants, U.S supermarkets, and U.S. gas stations, as well as 3x on all other spend.
+The Hilton Honors American Express Surpass Card and The Hilton Honors American Express Business Card both have a $95 annual fee (not waived the first year), and earn 12x on all Hilton spend.
+The Surpass also earns 6x at U.S. restaurants, U.S supermarkets, and U.S. gas stations, as well as 3x on all other spend.

 The Business Card earns 6x on flights booked directly with airlines, car rentals, U.S. restaurants, U.S. gas stations, U.S. wireless telephone service, and U.S. shipping purchases.
 Both cards come with Hilton Gold Status.